pydanny/fastapi-tags/README.md

 # FastAPI Tags

-Adds s-expression HTML tags (FTags) to FastAPI views.
+Adds s-expression HTML tags to FastAPI views.
 Inspired by FastHTML's use of fastcore's FT components.

 <p align="center">